Langeskavlen

 Langeskavlen is a mountain in Vang Municipality in Innlandet county, Norway.
 The 1878 m tall mountain is located in the Jotunheimen mountains and on the border of the Jotunheimen National Park.
 The mountain sits about 22 km north of the village of Tyinkrysset.
-The mountain is surrounded by several other notable mountains including Falketinden to the west, Uranostinden and Langeskavltinden to the northwest, Storegut and Høgbrothøgdi to the northeast, and Galdeberget and Slettmarkpiggen to the east.
+The mountain is surrounded by several other notable mountains including Falketinden to the west, Uranostinden and Langeskavltinden to the northwest, Storegut and Høgbrøthøgde to the northeast, and Galdeberget and Slettmarkpiggen to the east.